Neurosurgery (Brain & Nerves)

 - Head pain or trauma

 Neurosurgeons also specialise in the non-surgical treatment of neck, back, and leg pain, herniated discs, degenerative disc diseases, and other conditions affecting the nervous system.
 Their specialist opinion and subsequent treatment may have life-saving consequences for you and your loved ones.Enquire with our neurosurgeons.

 Why you should consider our neurosurgeons in Singapore

 Mount Elizabeth Medical Centre’s experienced neurosurgeons treat conditions affecting the brain, spine, and nervous system.
 Based in Singapore, our highly trained specialist neurosurgeons and their team of nurse clinicians, physical therapists, and occupational therapists are dedicated to caring for neurosurgery patients on a daily basis.

 Our specialists have extensive expertise in areas such as the treatment of brain tumours, neurovascular disorders, spine disorders, and head injuries.
 They are available to advise you on the most appropriate treatment methods for you or your loved ones.

 Major Areas of Specialisation

 Our team of neurosurgeons treats a full range of neurological conditions.
 From the very first consultation, our specialists will accompany you on your journey to recovery.
-Their careful and correct diagnosis of your condition will determine your treatment plan, including surgical intervention, expert clinical care and rehabilitation.
+Their careful diagnoses of your condition will determine your treatment plan, including surgical intervention, expert clinical care, and rehabilitation.
 They ensure ongoing care and monitoring of every step of your recovery.

 - Acoustic neuromas